edinburgh-napier/set09121/lectures/lecture6.md

 - Polymorphism is the ability of our objects to act as different types.

 - Understanding polymorphism is one of the most important aspects of object-oriented development.
-Having an object provide a known interface the produces different behaviour is fundamental to software reuse.
+Having an object provide a known interface that produces different behaviour is fundamental to software reuse.

 ---